 The reformatting of the document, use of consistent terminology, updated statistics, figures and references to new planning related projects, policies and legislation does not change the intent of the LPS but predominantly brings the document up to date.
 As a result of the updated information, some of the strategies and actions have also been revised to bring them up to date.
-In addition, the recommendations of the Local Housing Strategy and Local Commercial Strategy have been incorporated into the LPS as actions and strategies.
+In addition, the recommendations of the LPS as actions and strategies.
 It is considered that these changes are consistent with the overall intent of the document and do not alter the function of the strategy.